kotte-computer-electronics/batoid/README.md

 - default: based on Corne, but taking the extra key into account.
 I don't really use a standard international mapping, so it might be weird.
 - swekce: the default mapping that I use on most of my keyboards. it's higly personal, and features ÅÄÖ bc sweden.

+### The easy way

-- via: a mapping done by my friend Erland of mine that allows for VIA.
+My friend Erland hacked together a hex file that that allows for VIA.
+Just flash the built file (), and enjoy.
 It's messed up by default, but let's face it, you're not using VIA for the default mappings.

-### The easy way

-Just flash the built VIA hex file, and enjoy.
-The mapping is messed up by default, but let's face it, you're not using VIA for the default mappings.

 ### WARNING (+ Erland mod)